openstack/nova-specs/specs/ussuri/approved/support-live-migration-with-virtual-persistent-memory.rst

-* Libvirt Driver change for vpmem post-copy disable: if the instance has vpmems, disable the post-copy live migration even if post-copy is enabled by Nova configration
+* Libvirt Driver change for vpmem post-copy disable: if the instance has vpmems, disable the post-copy live migration even if post-copy is enabled by Nova configuration

 * Libvirt Driver change for vpmem xml: prepare dest xml on source host for live migration, update the dest virtual